walterbender/Syllabi/wearables.md

 * Is your project ready for manufacturing?
 * What are the next steps for your project?
-* After 15 weeks of iteration, revision, and compromise, how is wearable technology still in its essence?
-(I don't understand this question)
+* After 15 weeks of iteration, revision, and compromise, describe how wearable technology is still embodied in your project?
 * How has your initial vision of your project changed?

 <p align="center">